Every day, a new data breach makes its way to the front page of our tabloids.

 As a result, we are getting lazy about our own personal security.
 We are missing an important, yet basic component of information security.
 You are the best person to advocate for, monitor, manage, and protect your personally identifiable information (PII).

 Now, there are responsibilities that a corporation must take when an incident occurs at their expense.
 A breached company has obligations they are required and expected to fulfill when it is the cause of your sensitive information getting out into the wild.
-And, don’t get me wrong – these companies typically do feel bad about it.
-Ultimately, though, no one is going to care about your personal information the same way you will, so the onus is on you to protect it.
+And, don’t get me wrong—these companies typically do feel bad about it.
+Ultimately, though, no one is going to care about your personal information the same way you will, so the onus is on you to protect yourself after a data breach.

 Your diligence in remediation, as well as using the incident as a springboard to increase your protection moving forward, will mitigate the impact of the incident and hold those who caused the data breach accountable.